 Baked Chicken Wings + Buffalo Chicken Gravy Ingredients

-- Cooking oil – You can use any oil to drizzle on top of your wings for baking.
-I like using light olive oil, but you could use grapeseed oil, avocado oil, canola oil, etc.
+Cooking oil – You can use any oil to drizzle on top of your wings for baking.
+I like using light olive oil or avocado oil, but you can use any healthy oil of your choosing.

-- Buffalo or hot sauce – our favorite is Texas Pete, but there are so many great varieties out there.
+Buffalo or hot sauce – our favorite is Texas Pete or Nando’s, but there are so many great varieties out there.
 Use whatever you have on hand.
+Or make your own fermented hot sauce!
+It’s the best and so easy!

 Psst… the recipe card is at the bottom of the post for your convenience.